 With a food allergy, your body produces IgE antibodies.
-Food-specific IgG (food intolerance) reactions, meanwhile, are usually delayed and are not life-threatening, but they can make life difficult.
-Food intolerances are not necessarily lifelong.
+Food-specific IgG (food intolerance) reactions, meanwhile, are usually delayed and are not life-threatening, though they can make life difficult.
+Food intolerances are also not necessarily lifelong.
 You can find out more on the differences between allergy and intolerance here.

-If you have a milk protein intolerance (defined by yorktest as a food-specific IgG reaction), your body reacts negatively to the dairy protein.
-This means that you should look to remove all animal milks, such as cow, sheep or goat from your diet as the proteins are similar, unless they are separately tested.
+If you have a dairy intolerance (defined by yorktest as a food-specific IgG reaction), your body reacts negatively to a protein within dairy – often casein, albumin, whey or a combination.
+This means that you should look to remove all animal milks – such as cow, sheep or goat – from your diet, unless each is separately tested for.